xwmx/nb/README.md

 ---
 ```

-Once defined, titles will be displayed in place of the filename in the output
+Once defined, titles will be displayed in place of the filename and first line
-of `notes ls`:
+in the output of `notes ls`:

 ```bash
 > notes ls